Marine Infrastructure Plan 2023-2026

 Small Boating Fund

-In addition to the $1.3 million provided annually for larger projects, MAST provides $300 000 per annum to fund smaller projects and safety and navigation initiatives to up to $75 000.
+In addition to the annual funding provided for larger projects, MAST allocates $350,000 per annum to support smaller projects and safety and navigation initiatives.
 The public and facility owners are encouraged to apply to fund projects under the Small Boating Fund (SBF).
-Examples of such projects may include navigation aids, fendering, small walkway or pontoon, ramp overlay, re-decking a walkway, ramp solar lighting etc.
+Examples of such projects may include navigation aids, fendering, small walkway or pontoon, ramp overlay, re-decking a walkway, ramp solar lighting, etc.

 The SBF is open year-round, and applications can be submitted at any time during the year.